By now you’ve used the Processing editor to write your first line of code. Congratulations! Now let’s take a closer look at exactly what’s happening.

 ()after the function’s name.

-In our driving instructions, imagine if one of the steps just said “drive” - that wouldn’t be enough information!
-How far should we drive?
-That step requires more information: specifically, a distance.
+In our recipe instructions, imagine if one of the steps just said “preheat the oven” - that wouldn’t be enough information!
+What temperature should you use?
+That step requires more information: specifically, a temperature.

-It’s the same idea when we’re writing code.
-Computers are very dumb, so they only know how to do what we tell them.
+It’s the same idea when you’re writing code.
+Computers are very dumb, so they only know how to do exactly what you tell them.
 When you ask a computer to jump, it’s going to ask you: how high?
-We pass that extra information into a function via its parameters.
+You pass that extra information into a function through its parameters.

-turnLeft function doesn’t take any parameters, because we don’t need any extra information to follow that step!
+getLargeBowl function doesn’t take any parameters, because you don’t need any extra information to follow that step!

 ellipse function, which tells the computer to draw a circle.